JavaDev1983/WordSearchHVDR/README.md

 ## App Word Repository

 Class `WordRepository` contain a list of 40 words as a simple repository.
 * The length of the word vary.
-For example, Imperceptible is 13 character and will never be selected for a gameboard dimension of 12x12.
+For example, Imperceptible is 13 characters and will never be selected for a gameboard dimension of 12x12.
 * Variable `wordSet` is a Set and duplicate words will not exist.

 > Note: It's worth mentioning that this is not a best practice and `WordRepository` should be using a SQLite/Room database.